Data hacked from U.S. government dates back to 1985: U.S. official

 OPM detected new malicious activity affecting its information systems in April and the Department of Homeland Security (DHS) said it concluded early in May that OPM's data had been compromised and about 4 million workers may have been affected.

-Hackers hit OPM's IT systems and its data stored at the Department of the Interior's data center, a shared service center for federal agencies, a DHS official said on condition of anonymity.
+Hackers hit OPM's IT systems and its data stored at the Department of the Interior's data centre, a shared service centre for federal agencies, a DHS official said on condition of anonymity.

 Chinese hackers were also blamed for penetrating OPM's computer networks last year, The New York Times reported last July, citing unidentified U.S. officials.